 Most of our neighbors didn’t acknowledge my husband’s passing to me, and I believed that to be because we were fairly private people.
 Since I hadn’t gone around telling people what had happened, I assumed perhaps they didn’t know.
 Then I learned from another neighbor recently that she personally told many of our “next door” neighbors and that they had already known, yet none of them reached out to me.
 Of the remaining people in our community, only about a dozen individuals and families got in touch to offer their condolences and to ask if we needed anything.
 This from a community that prides itself on its closeness and sense of family.
 Apparently, it’s the type of family that only speaks to the chosen ones, and I know all about that kind of family.
 However, the thoughtfulness of the ones who did connect with us was appreciated, and that’s all that really matters anyway.

 My family and friends rallied around us, seeming to take turns to ensure we were OK.
 My mother still calls me almost daily just to check in, and some of my closest friends text me on a regular basis, sometimes several times a day.
 Some of the people I least expected (and quite honestly, some I hardly knew, if at all) have stepped up in ways I couldn’t even begin to imagine.
-Despite my husband’s own family not being at his Celebration of Life, he had former classmates and old teammates from his high school football team come to show their respects, some of whom had likely not seen him since those days.
+Despite my husband’s own family not being at his Celebration of Life, he had former classmates and old teammates from his high school football team come to pay their respects, some of whom had likely not seen him since those days.
 To my surprise, an old friend with whom I lost touch over the years reached out to me while I was sitting at my husband’s bedside at the hospital and when she came to A’s service, she was a welcome sight.
 The years that had passed simply did not matter.

 My son’s entire soccer team, including the coach, sent a card they had each personally signed with messages of love, compassion and friendship.
 We received a gorgeous plant from a woman I worked with more than 20 years ago (and it is still flourishing and bringing me comfort).
 The mother of my daughter’s friend sent a beautiful handblown ornament with a lovely note.
 Cards and letters and words of condolence poured in from acquaintances, yet very few from my husband’s family.